Luca-Tamburo/se-2022-12-HikeTracker/README.md

   ```

-  - Request file: The GPX file
+  - Request files: .File : The GPX file, .Image : The hike image
   - Response: `201 CREATED` (success), `420` if the input is not correct, `503 Service Unavailable` (generic error).
   - Response body: Confirmation message.